CoderDojoSV/beginner-python/Day-4/README.md

 We can combine random and pygame to create art!
 Take a look at the starter file [random drawing.py](random drawing.py).

 How can we change the art the program creates?
-Try changing the program to draw thicker lines, different numbers of lines.
+Try changing the program to draw thicker lines and different numbers of lines.

 Take-Home Challenges:
  - Can you change the program so it also draws circles?